16 Life Changing Benefits of Working From Home

 when you work in the city and your commute is one hour.
 Add to this the fact that when they are sick at home, you can check in on them regularly and still deliver your working goals.

-10. More Family & Freinds Time
+10. More Family & Friends Time

 11. Time Saved Preparing For Work

-You know the routine, wake up, brush your teeth, shower, shave, do your hair, select your clothes, get dressed, grab a coffee, leave early to avoid the main rush hour.
+You know the routine: wake up, brush your teeth, shower, shave, do your hair, select your clothes, get dressed, grab a coffee, and leave early to avoid the main rush hour.
 All of these activities take time.
 When you are a telecommuter, that time is radically reduced.
 You can even reduce your prep time to “wake up, brush teeth, grab a coffee.”
 That means unshowered, unshaven, and working in your pajamas, but each to their own.

 12. Healthier Eating At Home

 Another hidden benefit of working from home is that you do not need to eat the pig swill from the work canteen.
 I am English, but I live and work in Germany.
-What I do know is that if you like schnitzel, sausage, bread, and potatoes, you are well looked after here in the land of sauerkraut.
+I know that if you like schnitzel, sausage, bread, and potatoes, you are well looked after here in the land of sauerkraut.

 13. Lower Eating Costs